 Jack Grealish shines in Erling Haaland's absence

-After conceding an early goal, the visiting team Leicester barely had enough strength to attack and instead huddled together to defend against Man City's continuous attacks.
+After conceding an early goal, the visiting team Leicester then barely had enough strength to attack and only huddled together to defend against Man City's continuous attacks.
 In the 29th minute, Marmoush successfully took advantage of goalkeeper Hermansen's missed catch to quickly score into an empty net, raising the score to 2-0 for the home team.

-In the rest of the first half and the entire 45 minutes of the second half, coach Pep Guardiola instructed his team to slow down and play solidly to preserve the score.
+For the rest of the first half and the entire 45 minutes of the second half, coach Pep Guardiola instructed his team to slow down and play solidly to preserve the score.
 "The Citizens" won 2-0 against Leicester and the defending champions continued to consolidate their 4th place in the rankings.

 Man City accelerates to race for top 4